Skip to main content

 However, researchers are working to improve atomic clocks and the devices they use to read them (often called a clockwork) and to fit them into a smaller package.
 Future clocks that are very accurate and portable could find uses in a variety of settings, including improving GPS, mapping subterranean features using gravitational variations and detecting if the fundamental constants that describe the universe are changing over time.

 The National Institute of Standards and Technology (NIST) has been central in the long history of developing atomic clocks and pushing the limits of metrology—the science and practice of making measurements.
-And NIST researchers are continuing that improve all pieces of an atomic clock, including the clockwork.
+And NIST researchers are continuing to improve all pieces of an atomic clock, including the clockwork.
 As part of the clockwork improvement effort, JQI Fellow Kartik Srinivasan, who is also a NIST fellow, and his colleagues have been exploring how light is altered as it races repeatedly around a minuscule track on a chip.
 In an article published on December 13, 2023, in the journal Nature, the researchers describe a new way to use the devices to make precision measurements of light.
 The new technique might eliminate the need for several large, energy-hungry components in next-generation optical atomic clocks and other metrology tasks.

 “The ultimate vision is that the type of metrology that exists now in a NIST laboratory might actually be able to exist, even if it's a couple of orders of magnitude worse, outside of the lab,” Srinivasan says.